richarddubay/coe-training/lesson.md

 ### README

-In your README, we’ll want to see a section like this:
+In your README, you’ll want to create a section like this:

 ```
 # Your App Name